John Vickers

 John Vickers: Quaker, Abolitionist, Potter

 In Potters and Potteries of Chester County, Dr. Arthur James describes a regional triad of “Quaker, Abolitionist, and Potter.”
-John Vickers (1780-1860) embodies this tradition, demonstrating how faith, social action, and craft converged in a single individual.
+John Vickers (1780-1860) embodies this tradition, demonstrating how belief, social action, and labor converged in a single individual.

 John Vickers as Quaker